zzalscv2/FFEA/doc/FFEA.md

      <KT = 4.11e-21>

 Finally, comments are allowed when enclosed between ` &lt;!-- ` and ` --> ` signs,
-  e. g. <!-- this is a comment :) and the next one will show off in the HTML version --> ` &lt;!--  this is a comment :) --> `.
+  e. g. <!-- this is a comment that does not show off in the HTML version :) --> ` &lt;!--  this is a comment :) --> `.